File Sharing

 Does 5G internet improve cloud storage speed?

-Yes, 5G can significantly improve upload speeds compared to 4G LTE, with theoretical speeds up to 100 Mbps upload on mmWave networks.
+Yes, 5G can improve upload speeds compared to 4G LTE, with theoretical speeds up to 100 Mbps upload on mmWave networks.
 Real-world 5G typically delivers 20-50 Mbps upload, which matches or exceeds many home internet connections.
 However, 5G latency varies more than wired connections, which can affect TCP-based cloud services.
 A stable fiber connection still provides more consistent performance for large transfers.

 How can I transfer large files faster without paying for premium services?